Research

 systems, simulating proof procedures

-- deduction calculus synthesis
+- deduction calculus synthesis, automated prover generation

 - implementing theorem provers and other logical tools